adressler/dopamine.js/README.md

 ## Description

-dopamine.js is a neurotransmitter for your javascript application.
+dopamine.js is like a neurotransmitter for your javascript application.

 It helps to connect software parts by messaging via Events, Callbacks, Method Calls or Plugins through an unique interface.